mhkhassan/healthcare-data-anonymization/README.md

 - epsilon_param : Controls differential privacy noise (default 0.1)
 - k_param : Minimum group size for k-anonymity (default 5)
 - anonymization _strategy : 'suppression', 'generalization', or 'synthetic'

+---
+## 📊 Dataset
+The included `healthcare_dataset.csv` is a sample dataset used for demonstration purposes.
+It contains both numerical and categorical attributes suitable for anonymization techniques.

+You can replace it with any structured CSV file containing similar data types.